 Consultees on the plan were the residents of Saddleworth Parish, the Community and Residents' Associations of Saddleworth, the children of local schools, Oldham Council and the Peak District National Park Authority.
-Other groups to be consulted were the Police, Royal Society Protection of Birds, Churches of all denominations, other faith groups and local historical societies.
+Other groups to be consulted were the Police, Royal Society Protection of Birds, Churches of all denominations, other faith groups, local business groups and historical societies.